oloapinivad/ECmean4/docs/sphinx/source/configuration.rst

 New interface files can be developed exploiting of the flexible file handling increasing the range of supported models.

 It is important to provide land-sea mask for both atmospheric and oceanic grid, and when possible - recommended for non-regular grid - it is important to provide also files indicating grid cell areas.
-This latter are used for interpolation and weighted averages.
+These latter are used for interpolation and weighted averages.
 ECmean4 has a few routines that tries to compute each grid cell area from lon/lat boundaries, but this can fail for non-regular grids.

+.. note::
+	It is not necessary to modify the interface file, but it could be required if - for example - your CMIP5/6 directory tree does not reflect exactly the one available on ESGF.

-Of course, if some specific management of the model grid is requested - for example if the model grid does not follow standard naming convention it might be necessary to intervene directly within the code.
+Of course, if some specific management of the model grid is requested - for example if the model grid does not follow standard naming convention - it might be necessary to intervene directly within the code.
 A function named ``xr_preproc()``  within ``ecmean/libs/ncfixers.py``  might be adjusted in the case to allow for a correct interpretation of the model grid.

-.. note::
-	It is not necessary to modify this, but it could be required if - for example - your CMIP5/6 directory tree does not reflect exactly the one available on ESGF.

 CMOR compatibility
 ------------------

 It is possible to use ECmean4 tools also to analyze CMOR-like files for CMIP5 or CMIP6.
 This assumes a standard ESGF directory structure but you can change it by modifying the corresponding interface files ``ecmean/interfaces/interface_CMIP6.yml`` and ``ecmean/interfaces/interface_CMIP6.yml``.
-In order to allow masking and interpolation you will need the ``sftlf``, ``sftof`` and ``areacello`` variables for you experiment of interest too.
+In order to allow masking and interpolation you will need the ``sftlf`` (mandatory), ``sftof`` (not required, but suggested) and ``areacello`` (mandatory) variables for you experiment of interest too.